factn/resilience-app/CONTRIBUTING.md

 For now, please [join our slack] to get a sense of where things are at.
 You can also [see our roadmap here](https://airtable.com/invite/l?inviteId=invAIFQQVcucfXfWx&inviteToken=a9ca21ad9b07a25b40d520f6c43855b006dd83b61cdccbb38799dcac551a4b0d).

 If you ask on slack, we can give you access to the group on airtable that will let you grab tasks off the backlog and start doing that, but we'd like to get you up to speed on how that works.
 We're working hard to capture needs directly from mutual aid groups on the ground so wnat to be sure that it works like that.

+## Becoming a contributor

+If you don't want to wait for us to give you write access you are more than welcome to use the forking workflow and just [fork this repo](https://guides.github.com/activities/forking/), create a PR and go ahead.
+We'd encourage that.

+However, if you visit the #resilience-app channel and request to be given 'contributor' access to this repo it's a very easy process to give you that access.
+This will allow you to create branches *within* this repo and also grant you access to some of our project management tools..

 ## Who approves PRs?